department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 **_Continue_**

-If you don't think this is the right form for you, go back and review the other decision review options.
+If you don't think this is the right form for you, find out about the other decision review options.

-<< Go back to review your options
+<< Learn about choosing a decision review option

 ## Filing if your Supplemental Claim isn't for a disability
 We can accept online Supplemental Claims only for disability claims at this time.
 For other types of claims, you'll need to fill out and submit VA Form 20-0995 by mail or in person.